 \section{Infinite Time Horizon Analysis}

-The great majority of causal inference literature considers a finite time horizon where the number of timepoints is small and fixed, or even just equal to one, a priori ruling out much significant (if any) longitudinal structure.
+The great majority of causal inference literature considers a finite time horizon where the number of timepoints $T$ is small and fixed, or even just equal to one, a priori ruling out much significant (if any) longitudinal structure.
 However, in practice more and more studies accumulate data across very many timepoints, due to ever increasing advances in data collection technology.
-In fact, in many applications the number of timepoints $T$ can even be comparable to or larger than sample size $n$.
+In fact, in many applications $T$ can even be comparable to or larger than sample size $n$.
 This renders most of the classical methods based on finite time horizons obsolete, as their theoretical results/analysis have not been validated in such time horizon where $T$ can grow to infinity.
-For example, \cite{kumar2013mobile} describe how new mobile and wearable sensing technologies have revolutionized randomized trials and other health-care studies by providing data at very high sampling rates (e.g., 10-500 times per second). \cite{klasnja2015microrandomized, qian2020micro} use $T=210$ timepoints in their study in which they present the micro-randomized trial for just-in-time adaptive interventions via mobile applications.
+For example, \citet{kumar2013mobile} describe how new mobile and wearable sensing technologies have revolutionized randomized trials and other health-care studies by providing data at very high sampling rates (10-500 times per second). \citet{klasnja2015microrandomized, qian2020micro} use $210$ timepoints in their study of micro-randomized trials for evaluating just-in-time adaptive interventions via mobile applications.
 As we collect more granular and fine-grained data, some recent studies explore efficient off-policy estimation techniques in infinite-time horizon settings (e.g., \citet{liu2018breaking} in reinforcement learning).
 Interestingly, though, there has been no formal analysis for general longitudinal studies.

-Therefore here we analyze the behavior of the IPW version of our proposed incremental effect estimator (relative to a standard IPW estimator of a classical deterministic effect), in a more realistic regime where the number of timepoints can scale with sample size.
+Therefore in this section we analyze the behavior of the IPW version of our proposed estimator (relative to the standard IPW estimator in classical deterministic settings), in a more realistic regime where $T$ can scale with sample size.
 To the best of our knowledge, this is one of the first such infinite-horizon analyses in causal inference, outside of some recent similarly specialized examples involving dynamic treatment regimes \citep{laber2018optimal,ertefaie2018constructing}.
-Specifically, we study the relative efficiency bound in the number of timepoints $T$ and show how deterministic effects are afflicted by an inflated variance relative to incremental effects, as $T$ grows.
+Specifically, we study the variance ratio bound, and show how deterministic effects are afflicted by an inflated variance relative to incremental intervention effects as $T$ grows.